Tailored Design of Audio-Visual Speech Recognition Models using Branchformers: Results Discussion

-Our tailored model stands out as the AVSR architecture with the least parameters, capable of achieving state-of-the-art recognition rates in two different languages.
-Furthermore, given the wide range of data conditions covered by the Spanish benchmark, we demonstrated that our proposed audio-visual framework can effectively address the AVSR task in diverse domains within a single training procedure.
+Our tailored model stands out as the AVSR architecture with the least parameters, capable of achieving state-of-the-art recognition rates in two different languages, even when trained on a moderate scale of data.
+Furthermore, given the wide range of data conditions covered by the Spanish benchmark, we demonstrated that our proposed audio-visual framework can effectively address AVSR in diverse domains within a single training procedure.

 One interesting finding is that, in both languages, tailored video-only systems showed a significant performance drop compared to their audio-only counterparts, suggesting that VSR is a task more dependent on the model complexity.
 We also tested the robustness of our AVSR systems in scenarios where acoustic cues are absent and found no significant differences between the complete and tailored architectures.
-One of our plans for future work is to explore the potential and capabilities of cross-modal and cross-lingual learning in the context of parameter-efficient AVSR.

 \textbf{Noise Robustness.} As Table \ref{tab:noise} reflects, we evaluated the robustness of our proposed audio-only and audio-visual systems in multiple Signal to Noise Ratio (SNR) levels using babble noise from the NoiseX corpus \cite{varga1993noisex}.
-Consistent with numerous studies in the field \cite{afouras2018deep,ma2021conformers,burchi2023audio,anwar23muavic}, our experiments show that incorporating visual cues significantly enhances the model performance in high-level noise conditions across all studied benchmarks.
+Consistent with numerous studies \cite{afouras2018deep,ma2021conformers,burchi2023audio,anwar23muavic}, our experiments show that incorporating visual cues significantly enhances the model performance in high-level noise conditions across all studied benchmarks.
 Our results demonstrate that, despite a reduction in the number of model parameters by nearly half, our proposed tailored audio-visual encoder retained its robustness to noise.

-For the Spanish benchmark, the benefit of incorporating visual cues, as also seen in Table \ref{tab:spanish}, is less pronounced than for English datasets.
-This is likely due to the convergence issues observed in video-only Spanish experiments, where the model was not able to achieve acceptable results unless its encoder was pre-trained using weights from the English model.
-This highlights the need for future work in cross-lingual learning, as discussed above.
+For Spanish, the benefit of incorporating visual cues, as can also be inferred from Table \ref{tab:spanish}, is less pronounced than for English datasets.
+As we later discuss, this could be attributed to the smaller amount of available visual data, which may limit the robust estimation of the visual encoder.